apple/foundationdb/design/idempotency_ids.md

 ## Optimization to reduce storage server load

-Evan pointed out that in normal operation that idempotency id mutations wouldn't need to go to a storage server at all!
+Evan pointed out that in normal operation, idempotency id mutations wouldn't need to go to a storage server at all!
 They could be stored in the log system and only long-lived ids would need to be spilled to storage servers.

 The basic design would be something like this